disarah/15-466-f24-base4/README.md

 Design: My game is about a raccoon spending a day in New York.

-Text Drawing: The text for this game is precomputed and rendered at runtime using code adapted from Qiru Hu's Font.cpp/hpp (with permission!).
-Using both the TextureProgram script by Jim McCann which we covered in class, I then render the texture in the blender scene as fixed to the screen.
+Text Drawing: The main files used for Text Drawing are Font.cpp/Font.hpp and TextureProgram.cpp/hpp.
+The text for this game is precomputed and rendered at runtime using code adapted from Qiru Hu's Font.cpp/hpp (with permission!).
+Using the TextureProgram.cpp/hpp by Jim McCann which was covered in class, I then render the texture into the blender scene.

 (TODO: how does the text drawing in this game work?
 What files or utilities are involved?)